srcML/srcSlice/README.md

 srcSlice (srcML Slicing Tool)
 Usage: srcslice [OPTIONS]

+Positionals:
+  input srcML FILE REQUIRED   Name of the srcML input file [Must be built using the --position and --hash flags]

 Options:
-  -h,--help                   Print this help message and exit -i,--input srcML FILE REQUIRED
-                              Name of the srcML input file [Must be built using the --position and --hash flags] -c,--control-edges          Display Control-Edges of the Slice -o,--output TEXT            Name of the JSON output file [Stdout is Default] -t,--threads INT            Number of concurrent threads
+  -h,--help                   Print this help message and exit -c,--control-edges          Display Control-Edges of the Slice -o,--output TEXT            Name of the JSON output file [Stdout is Default] -t,--threads INT            Number of concurrent threads